patched-codes/patchwork/patchwork/steps/CommitChanges/README.md

-# Code Documentation
+# Commit Changes Class

+The CommitChanges class is part of a larger step-based pipeline and is designed to handle Git commits with specified modifications.
+It makes use of the GitPython package to perform these git operations.

+## Class Initializer (__init__)

-## Inputs
+### Inputs

-- `inputs`: Dictionary containing the following keys:
-  - `modified_code_files`: List of modified code files.
+The initializer of the CommitChanges class expects a dictionary input with the following keys:

+- `modified_code_files`: A list of dictionaries where each dictionary must contain a path to the modified file.
+For example, `{'modified_code_files': [{'path': 'path/to/file1'}, {'path': 'path/to/file2'}]}`

+Optional keys include:
-  - `disable_branch`: Boolean indicating whether branch creation is disabled.
+- `disable_branch`: A flag to disable the creation of new branches.
+Default is `False` if not provided.
-  - `force_branch_creation`: Boolean indicating whether to force branch creation.
+- `force_branch_creation`: A flag to force the creation of the new branch.
+Default is `True` if not provided.
-  - `branch_prefix`: Prefix for the new branch name.
+- `branch_prefix`: A string to prefix the new branch name.
+Default is an empty string if not provided.
+- `branch_suffix`: A string to suffix the new branch name.
+Default is an empty string if not provided.

+Set the `disable_branch` to `True` if you don't want to create any branches.
+If a new branch is needed, either `branch_prefix` or `branch_suffix` should be provided.

+### Class Variables

+Upon successful completion, `__init__` sets several class variables:

+- `enabled`: A boolean indicating if branch creation is enabled.
+- `modified_code_files`: The list of code files to be modified.
+- `force`: The `force_branch_creation` value determine whether to force creating the new branch.
-  - `branch_suffix`: Suffix for the new branch name.
+- `branch_prefix` and `branch_suffix`: The prefix and suffix for the new branch name.

+## Class Method (run)

+The `run` method performs the commit operation based on the class variables set during initialization.
+It gets the git repository from the current working directory and commits modified files to branches as per the defined configuration.

-## Outputs
+### Outputs

-- Dictionary containing the following keys:
+- If branch creation is disabled (`self.enabled` is `False`), the `run` method returns a dictionary with a single key:
+  - `target_branch`: The name of the currently active branch.
+- If branch creation is enabled (`self.enabled` is `True`), the `run` method returns a dictionary with:
-  - `base_branch`: Name of the base branch.
+  - `base_branch`: The name of the original branch.
-  - `target_branch`: Name of the target branch.
+  - `target_branch`: The name of the new branch to which commits have been made.

-### Description
-This code module defines a class `CommitChanges` that inherits `Step` class.
-It includes methods for transition between branches, getting a branch slug from a remote URL, and committing changes with a provided message.
-The `CommitChanges` class is instantiated with input data about modified code files, branch creation settings, and more.
-Upon execution, the `run` method commits the changes to the repository based on the modified files, creating a new branch if enabled, and returns information about the base and target branches.